vijaylaxmid/SignLanguage_DL/README.md

 The live demo of our app is under docs folder in the repository.

+## Project Documentation

+The Report and the Presentation for our app is under docs folder in the repository.

 ## Setup

 -   `conda create -n myenv python=3.6`